kwasniew/hyperbook/manuscript/ch5.md

 ```
 Hyperapp actions accept either ```(oldState)``` or ```(oldState, event)```.
 With a second attribute provided, Hyperapp will inject both sources of information to your action.
-The ```event``` is a regular DOM event, therefore we can access ```event.target.value``` from DOM Event API.
+The ```event``` is a regular DOM event, therefore we can access ```event.target.value``` from the DOM Event API.
 As mentioned before, it's all about transferable skills.

-The following figure shows updated conceptual model of Hyperapp actions with an extra event parameter:
+The following figure shows updated conceptual model of Hyperapp actions with the extra event attribute:

 ![Figure: Action is a pure function of state and event](images/action-with-event.jpg)